scrudgey/DJ2020/keys.md

 # keys v2

-interacting with a door just trys to open/close
+* interacting with a door just trys to open/close
-    if unlocked, behave as normal
+    * if unlocked, behave as normal
-    if locked, do not open
+    * if locked, do not open

-unify the iconography with hack interface "password" button unify this system with burglar tools interface?
+unify the iconography with hack interface "password" button
-    is there any reason to allow keys and keycards in this interface?
-        yes: not all locks are obvious from world

-* don't show key popup when key unlocked
-* we should unify keydata at the gamedata level.
-* hide key menu when appropriate
-* have more than one key
-* effect for try / success / fail
-    * door locked: show lock popup
-    * key fail: blink key and red x
-    * keys success: blink key and green ✓
-* indicate failed keys in menu
-    * red x, button not usable
-? how to handle when no keys?
-* sound effects for using key
-. wave arm

-randomize door keys

-fix up key info pane
-    dividers between sections
-    smaller icon
+    lock icon
-    better description
-    better image?
+    somehow, key selector menu type thing? unify this system with burglar tools interface? somehow, key select?
+        show keys A, B, C, D?
+            does this eliminate the possibility of keyed-alike?